speedfuns/botw/MasterSwordAndDungeons.md

 Bring down the Bridge of Eldin to enter the Vah Rudania fight.

-Make sure Yunobo doesn't get caught and kill the mini-flying guardians with Metal Boxes.
+Make sure Yunobo doesn't get caught and kill the sentries with Metal Boxes.
 Kill the first moblin with bullet-time headshots (extra shock arrows) and kill the second two with a metal box.

 > Note: Be sure to use all 3 Urbosa's Fury chargest at some point during the escort.
 The optimal use for the other two is to kill the first sentry and skip its cycle.
 Safe backups include saving them for the moblin camps or using all three to save Yunobo.